Naturalized Citizens in the United States

-In 2008, the U.S. Department of Defense authorized the Military Accessions Vital to the National Interest (MAVNI) program to fill key recruitment shortages by allowing certain noncitizens with in-demand skills, including in health care and critical languages, to join the military in exchange for expedited U.S. citizenship.
-Coupled with the 2002 designation of a period of hostilities, MANVI recruits initially enjoyed a relatively quick path to citizenship after enlisting.
+In 2008, the Defense Department authorized the Military Accessions Vital to the National Interest (MAVNI) program to fill key recruitment shortages by allowing certain noncitizens without LPR status—including, after expansion in 2014, some beneficiaries of the Deferred Action for Childhood Arrivals (DACA) program for unauthorized young people—with skills in health care and critical languages to join the military in exchange for expedited U.S. citizenship.
+Coupled with the designation of a period of hostilities after 9/11, MAVNI recruits initially enjoyed a relatively quick path to citizenship after enlisting.

 Click here to read a policy brief on the role of noncitizens in the U.S. military and recent changes in military naturalizations.

-Naturalized citizens also fare comparatively well on important economic outcomes.
-In 2017, the median earnings for naturalized men and women ($52,300 and $42,500, respectively) were higher than median earnings for noncitizens ($35,700 for men and $28,500 for women) and on par with those of U.S.-born individuals ($52,300 and $42,000).
-Median household income for naturalized citizens ($66,000) was higher than for households headed by both noncitizens ($47,300) and the U.S. born ($60,800).
+Naturalized citizens also fare comparatively well on several important economic metrics.
+Median earnings for naturalized men and women ($56,800 and $46,000, respectively) were higher than median earnings for noncitizens ($38,600 for men and $30,600 for women) and on par with those of U.S.-born individuals ($55,500 and $44,600).
+Median household income for naturalized citizens ($72,500) was higher than that of households headed by noncitizens ($53,100) and the U.S. born ($66,000).

-Finally, naturalized citizens have notably higher homeownership rates than noncitizens.
-Similar to the native born, 66 percent of naturalized immigrants lived in owned housing units in 2017, compared to 35 percent of noncitizens.
+Finally, naturalized citizens have notably higher homeownership rates than noncitizens, similar to the native born: 66 percent of naturalized immigrants and the U.S. born lived in owned housing units in 2019, compared to 35 percent of noncitizens.

 Chishti, Muzaffar, Austin Rose, and Stephen Yale-Loehr.
 2019.
 Noncitizens in the U.S. Military: Navigating National Security Concerns and Recruitment Needs.
 Washington, DC: Migration Policy Institute.
 Available online.

-Kandel, William.
-2014.
+Straut-Eppsteiner, Holly.
+2021.
 U.S. Naturalization Policy.
 Washington, DC: Congressional Research Service.
 Available online.

 Teke, John.
 2018.
-Annual Flow Report – U.S. Naturalizations: 2017.
+U.S. Naturalizations: 2017.
 Washington, DC: DHS Office of Immigration Statistics.
 Available online.

-USCIS Ombudsman.
+U.S. Citizenship and Immigration Services Ombudsman.
 2018.
 Annual Report 2018.
 Washington, DC: DHS.
 Available online.